dehydrated-io/dehydrated/docs/wellknown.md

 At the moment you'll need to have that location available over normal HTTP on port 80 (redirect to HTTPS will work, but starting point is always HTTP!).

-dehydrated.sh has a config variable called `WELLKNOWN`, which corresponds to the directory which should be served under `/.well-known/acme-challenge` on your domain.
+dehydrated has a config variable called `WELLKNOWN`, which corresponds to the directory which should be served under `/.well-known/acme-challenge` on your domain.
 So in the above example the token would have been saved as `$WELLKNOWN/m4g1C-t0k3n`.

 If you only have one docroot on your server you could easily do something like `WELLKNOWN=/var/www/.well-known/acme-challenge`, for anything else look at the example below.